-Bible 335 is offered as an on-line proficiency examination with an extensive study guide and required reading administered by the Rechtschaffen Institute of Judaic Studies.
+Bible 335 includes an extensive study guide and required reading with a final exam administered by the Rechtschaffen Institute of Judaic Studies.
 NOTE: This may not be taken with Advanced Leviticus (Bible 330).

 In the upper division baccalaureate degree category, 6 semester hours in Judaic Studies, Near Eastern Studies, or Religion (6/13) (6/18 revalidation).